-All this is meant to offer an expanded context for our struggle to write these bylaws, while maybe removing some of the pressure to get them exactly right, right now.
+All this is meant to offer an expanded context for the governance team’s struggle to write bylaws, while maybe removing some of the pressure to get them exactly right, right now.
 And it sets up a question: In addition to putting in place the legal framework that Common Field needs simply to work in the world today, can we approach Common Field as a creative form?
-Can we create a larger form — that is, beyond the legal structure — a form begun and continually renewed by a restless desire for something always alive and always better, a container for imagination and aspirations held together by commitment and trust that can take us past the obstructions that baffle us now and through the many obstacles that will undoubtedly baffle us in the future?
+Can we create a larger form — that is, beyond or parallel to the legal structure — a form begun and periodically renewed by a restless desire for something always alive and always better, a container for imagination and aspirations held together by commitment and trust that can take us past the obstructions that baffle us now and through the many obstacles that will undoubtedly baffle us in the future?

-The kind of form I’m imagining needs more than legal bonds to hold it together and to release all the possibility inherent in this field.
+The kind of form I’m imagining needs more than legal bonds to hold it together, to release all the possibility inherent in this field.
 To my mind, the legalities are secondary to the real form we need.
-This larger form may, of course, partly be expressed in the “non-governing documents” we’ll be drafting next.
-And these will certainly be important.
-But perhaps we can also create an image or an action or a text that Common Field could re-stage or renew at its annual convening every year, a kind of ritual maybe.
-Or it might be something completely different.
-Perhaps it could begin at the convening this year, maybe something simple that could be adapted over time.
+Perhaps we can create an image or an action or a text that Common Field could re-stage or renew at its annual convening every year, a kind of ritual maybe.
+Perhaps it could begin at the convening this year, maybe something simple that could be continually adapted over time.

-One example, though I’m not suggesting it for Common Field, comes from a 1980s conference about “creative support for creative artists” that closed with a piece by composer/performer Pauline Oliveros.
-In a bright dining room at lunch time (that is, no soft lights, no candles), Pauline directed us in humming together in an easy-to-follow pattern.
+An example, though I’m not suggesting it for Common Field, comes from a late 1980s conference about “creative support for creative artists” that closed with a piece by composer/performer Pauline Oliveros.
+In a bright dining room at lunch time (that is, no soft lights, no candles), Pauline directed us to hum together in an easy-to-follow pattern.
 That simple act, in unison, seemed to set us up to leave the conference with a larger sense of ourselves as a whole.
 The experience stays with me still.

 The culture we live in today, even more than in Graham and de Mille’s or even Berry’s time, is caught up in, or to my mind trapped by, “metrics,” measurements, and the rational.
 It’s easy to forget that that’s only one aspect of being human, only one side of what defines our relationships with each other.
-It would be amazing if, over time, Common Field could find a way to express its non-rational form.
-It would go a long way to helping it be the singing stream in Berry’s essay.
+It would be an invaluable gift if over time its members constantly refashioned a creative form that expresses Common Field’s non-rational, unmeasurable spirit and soul.
+This would go a long way to helping it become the singing stream in Berry’s essay.

 About the image

-I was happy to find this image . . . it’s layered, both simple and complex, conveying a clear sense of structure that’s natural and pliable, but guided by clear underlying principles – bubbles, that look as though they’re in the process of shifting slowly.
+I was happy to find this image . . . it’s layered, both simple and complex, conveying a clear sense of structure that’s natural and pliable, but guided by clear underlying principles called Voronoi tessellations in mathematics.
+I know very little more about them, but this image of bubbles demonstrates Voronoi principles in nature — bubbles, that look as though they’re in the process of shifting slowly, maybe downstream.